SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

 To check the availability of the exposed SAP Business One service layer, you can get the OData metadata by calling the $metadata URL of the OData service in a browser window: *https://<sap-business-one-service-layer:port>/b1s/v2/$metadata*.

 To prevent exposing system ports to the public while connecting to SAP Business One, a Cloud Connector can be used instead.
-For further details about the installation and usage of a Cloud Connector, please refer to the guide [Business One integration with Cloud Connector](./33c-B1-Integration-With-Cloud-Connector.md).
+For further details about the installation and usage of a Cloud Connector, please refer to [SAP Business One Integration Using a Cloud Connector](./33c-B1-Integration-With-Cloud-Connector.md).

 In case you don't need a Cloud Connector for your integration scenario, you can continue with the other sections below.

 ## Set Up Destinations to Connect the SAP BTP Application to SAP Business One

-[HTTP Destinations](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/http-destinations) can be configured in the subaccounts of SAP Business Technology Platform.
+[HTTP destinations](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/http-destinations) can be configured in the subaccounts of SAP Business Technology Platform.
 They can be used to connect your application to the internet, as well as to an on-premise system.
 To set up a destination, follow these steps:
 1. Open your SAP BTP consumer subaccount.
 2. Go to *Connectivity* and choose *Destinations*.
 3. Create the following destinations: